 To get the most gain from resistance training, you need to progressively increase the intensity of your training, according to your experience and training goals.
 This may mean increasing the weight, changing the duration of the contraction, reducing rest time or increasing the volume of training.

-Once you’ve been doing resistance training regularly for several months, you can progressively increase the intensity of your training as your muscles adapt.
+Once you’ve been doing resistance training regularly for several weeks, you can progressively increase the intensity of your training as your muscles adapt.
 Research suggests that expert supervision may improve your results.

 Repetitive maximum (RM) and resistance training

 For example, the formula 7RM means the person can lift the weight (let’s say 50 kg) seven times before the muscles are too fatigued to continue.
-Higher weights mean lower RM – for example, the same person could possibly lift a 65 kg weight only three times.
+Higher weights mean lower RM – for example, the same person could possibly lift a 65 kg weight, but less than seven times.
 Lower weights typically result in a higher RM – for example, the same person could lift a 35 kg weight about 12 times before muscle fatigue sets in.
 MVC principles can help you gain the most benefit from your workouts.